Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 Day 1, part 1: Boston to Salem, MA (20.2 miles via US-1N)

 Okay, so we know Salem is only about 45-mins up the road from Boston, but you really can’t just drive past this historic (and quite possibly haunted) little town without stopping!
-You can easily swing through Salem and visit the most haunted places in town and the spots where Hocus Pocus filmed in just a couple of hours!
+You can easily swing through Salem and visit the most haunted places in town and the spots where Hocus Pocus filmed in just a few hours.

-If you’re making your trek through during the month of October, you’ll find there’s a ton of extra spooky stuff going on for the season and you might consider stretching your visit to an overnight if you’re really into that kind of thing (then you could go on a totally creepy ghost tour, too!)
+If you’re making your trek through during the month of October, you’ll find there’s a ton of extra spooky stuff going on for the season.
+You might consider stretching your visit to an overnight if you’re really into that kind of thing (you could go on a totally creepy ghost tour, too!)

 There are also plenty of cool little Salem shops to check out, museums to visit, and great eats to enjoy, but pace yourself, friend… this is just the beginning of your adventure to Acadia from Boston.
 One somewhat non-negotiable: grab a bite or even just a cup of coffee at Gulu-Gulu Café before you hit the road… you won’t regret it!